Klosmi/WP-dev/WPDevNotes.md

 JSX makes templates more readable and intuitive.
 However, JSX requires a single root element.
 If we remove the `<div>` tag, React throws an error: *"JSX expressions must have one root element."*

-So far it's starting to look like HTML JS makes writing templates feel intuitive.
-However, there are some differences.
-Firstly, we're not allowed to return multiple root elements> example if we removeg the `<div>` tag, the page will throw an error.
-It states the following *"JSX expressions must have one root element"*.
+So far, JSX makes writing templates feel intuitive, almost like working with HTML.
+However, there are some key differences.
+For instance, JSX requires that **a component returns only 1 root element**.
+If we remove the `<div>` wrapper from our code, the page will throw an error saying, *"JSX expressions must have one parent element."*
+This is because JSX doesn't allow multiple sibling elements at the top level of a component.

 **Fragments**